aleksandr-vin/aleksandr-vin.github.io/_posts/2023-11-26-azure-refresh-button-worshiper.md

 It is fun project and was a *learning-while-doing*.

+## Name

+Originally I called it **Azure Refresh Button Worshiper** but Apple found it a copycat and rejected the name.
+So it is renamed to
+**Cerulean Refresh Button Worshiper** --- "love" it!

 ## Pricing

-Azure Refresh Button Worshiper is available for $0.00 on the App Store, with no in-app purchases, no ads, and no tracking.
+Cerulean Refresh Button Worshiper is available for $0.99 on the App Store, with no in-app purchases, no ads, and no tracking.
 It’s universal so you can use it on iPhone, iPad, and Mac.
 I hope you find it useful.

-## Azure Refresh Button Worshiper Privacy Policy
+## Cerulean Refresh Button Worshiper Privacy Policy

-Azure Refresh Button Worshiper does not collect, store, or transmit any personal information.
+Cerulean Refresh Button Worshiper does not collect, store, or transmit any personal information.

-## Azure Refresh Button Worshiper Support
+## Cerulean Refresh Button Worshiper Support

 If you have any questions, check [discussions](https://github.com/aleksandr-vin/azure-refresh-button-worshiper/discussions), [email me](mailto:zulu@aleksandr.vin?subject=Azure%20Refresh%20Button%20Worshiper%20Support) or contact me on [Twitter](http://twitter.com/aleksandrvin).